stockphrase/no-silo/content/courses/writing-2/essay-1.md

 ---

 What is education?
 What is its purpose?
+How does it shape us?
 Write an essay exploring these questions.

 ## Format and length